 Dakota Territory approved prohibition by a narrow vote of 15,570 to 15,337.

-Before the passage of the Wilson Act in 1890, the U.S. Supreme Court had held that a state could only prevent the importation of products under one condition.
+The passage of the Wilson Act was in 1890.
+Before that, the U.S. Supreme Court had held that a state could only prevent the importation of products under one condition.
 That is, if they were “intrinsically not merchantable.”
-Examples would rotting meat or disease-infected products or that were not legitimate articles of commerce.
+Examples would be rotten meat or disease-infected products.

 The goal of the Wilson Act was to permit states to prohibit importation of alcohol.
-However, it permitted the state to control the sale of imported alcohol only under one condition.
+But it permitted the state to control the sale of imported alcohol only under one condition.
 That’s when the state control is a police measure.
 It made a number of other restrictions.
 And the Supreme Court held that a state could not prevent its inhabitants from importing alcohol for their own consumption.
 That law is still in force.

 IV.
 Blue Laws

 No discussion of prohibition laws would be complete without commenting on blue laws.

 Blue laws were designed to require people to attend church.
 But they also often prohibited people from working, traveling, and playing games or sports.
 Also illegal were cooking, shaving, cutting hair, and wearing either lace or precious metals.
 In addition, sweeping, making beds, kissing, and engaging in sexual intercourse.
 Virginia enacted the first blue law in the American colonies in 1617.

 Today, an alcohol blue law is one restricting alcohol sales on Sundays.
 Some blue laws prohibit sales for the entire day.
 Others prohibit sales before noon.
 That’s when most church services occur.
-Therefore, the intent is clear.
+So the intent is clear.

 When people challenge alcohol blue laws, courts typically overturn them as unconstitutional.

 Prohibition laws and prohibition repeal laws reflect the changing beliefs of the American public.
 They also reflect the changing passions.
 There were many decades during which time people did not discuss the subject of temperance in polite society.
 That’s because it was simply too emotional.
 It would have been like discussing politics or religion at a large Thanksgiving dinner.